ivnsch/SwiftCharts/README.md

 pod 'SwiftCharts', :git => 'https://github.com/i-schuetz/SwiftCharts.git'
 ```
 This is particularly useful if you see features listed or examples that are not released yet!
+NOTE: Some examples in master have not been updated yet with correct configuration for zooming and panning.

 Swift 2.3 (not actively maintained):
 ```ruby